 I’d been having a constant struggle with India.
-You can read about it here (trying to get to a Tiger Reserve) and here (being hustled for more money).
+You can read about my mishap at Periyar National Park and my experience at the Chinese fishing nets.
 For some reason, I couldn’t figure out how India works.
 Every single thing felt like a challenge.
 Arriving in Munnar seemed to prove no different.

 We asked our cab driver 15 times if he knew our hotel.
 “Yes.
 Yes.
 Nice hotel.
 Yes.
 I know.”
 On route, we discovered otherwise.
 After calling the hotel and having them explain their exact location, the cab driver pulled over in the middle of nowhere on a mountainside repeating the phrase “end payment.”
 After 15 minutes of trying to figure out what this meant, we realized he was charging us more, and he wouldn’t start driving until we agreed to pay a hefty premium.
 We had no choice but to agree.